-The second major business of investment banks is the handling of M&A transactions.
-This business is easiest to visualize if you think of a good common real estate broker-the two jobs are really quite similar.
+The facilitation of M&A transactions is easiest to visualize if you think of a good common real estate broker-the two jobs are really quite similar.
 They differ primarily in scale.
 Here is what a good advisor typically does: